Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: User1 and User2 only Box 2: The Password administrator role will be revoked from User2.
 - [ ] Box 1: User1, User2 and User3 Box 2: User2 will retain the Password administrator role.

 ### Which virtual networks in Sub1 can User2 modify and delete in their current state?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Virtual networks that User2 can modify: Virtual networks that User2 can delete

 ![Question 480](images/question480.jpg)